Public transport is simple, right? Buy a ticket, jump on, jump off. What’s the problem?

 An authorised officer is sometimes called a ticket inspector.
 They make sure everyone is travelling with a valid ticket.
 They also look out for antisocial behaviour to make sure travel is safe for everyone.

-If you don’t have your concession card when asked by an authorised officer, you can be fined up to $81 if you’re under 18.
-If you’re over 18, you can pay up to $242.
+If you don’t have your concession card when asked by an authorised officer, you can be reported.
+The amount you can be fined depends on whether you are aged 18 or older.

-Authorised officers are people hired by the transport system to make sure that everyone is travelling legally and paying the correct fares.
+Authorised officers are there to make sure that everyone is travelling legally and paying the correct fares.

 If an authorised officer stops you, it’s important to stay calm and be honest with them.